 Grosseto is a beautiful city nearly on the edge of the Tuscan region.
 It is known as the political and cultural center of the Maremma – Tuscany’s wilder, coastal territory, often overlooked by tourists.
 It’s an ideal base for exploring the surrounding hilltops and sea sections, and has a family-friendly tranquility, as well as unexpected surprises.
 The historic center is dense, closed off by a beautifully preserved, circular medieval wall.
-Within it, there are plenty of treasures well worth visiting, including the striking piazza del Duomo, where the pink and marble facade of the Cathedral of Santo Stefano stands out, dating from the end of the 1200s.
+Within it, there are plenty of treasures well worth visiting, including the striking piazza del Duomo, where the pink and marble facade of the Cathedral of San Lorenzo stands out, dating from the end of the 1200s.

 As you explore Grosseto, stroll through a green-lined expanse of bastions that Francesco I restored back in 1574 and visit the beautiful Church of San Francesco.
 More adventurous types who want to enjoy the surrounding areas should make their way to the Maremma Natural Park and the Etruscan ruins of Roselle nearby.